LourensWalters/data-science/notebooks/data-engineering/Readme.md

 </p>

 # Acknowledgements
-- [Udacity](https://www.udacity.com) for providing such a interesting and meaningful project
+- [Udacity](https://www.udacity.com) for providing such an interesting and meaningful project
 - [Figure Eight](https://appen.com) for providing real-world dataset

 # Results